HimesGroup/AKR/text/aboutAKR_families.md

 Mutations in AKR1C1 and AKR1C4 are responsible for sexual development dysgenesis, and mutation in AKR1D1 are causative in blie acid deficiency.

-**<u>AKR Family 2.</u>** Members of the AKR2 family are categorized as microbial enzymes consisting of xylose reductases.
+**<u>AKR Family 2.</u>** Members of the AKR2 family are categorized as enzymes consisting of xylose reductases.
 AKR2B1 - AKR2B6 are classified as yeasts, while AKR2C and AKR2D are classified as fungi.
 The function of xylose reductases is to catalyze the first step of xylose metabolism.
 During this process xylose reductase, which is an NADPH- or NADH- dependent enzyme, will oxidize xylose to xylitol.
 While this occurs, the NAD+ dependent enzyme xylitol dehydrogenase (XDH) reduces xylitol to xylulose.
 Under microaerophilic conditions, yeasts like Kluyveromyces, Pichia, and Pachysolen are capable of fermenting xylose to ethanol.

 **<u>AKR Family 3.</u>** Similar to the AKR2 family, members of the AKR3 family
-are categorized as microbial enzymes and are yeasts.
+are enzymes found in yeast.
 For example, AKR3A1, known as Gcylp, catalyzes the reduction of several aldehyde substrates including D,L-glyceraldehyde.
 In addition, YPRI (AKR3A2) has been shown to contribute 50% of in vivo 2-methylbutyraldehyde reductase activity.
 Furthermore, deletion of the GRE3 gene encoding S. cerevisiae aldose reductase (AKR2B6) leads to a decrease in xylitol formation from xylose by 50%.

 **<u>AKR Family 4.</u>** Members of AKR Family 4 are classified as plant-based AKR’s.
 These AKRs have many functions including biotic and abiotic stress